ksylor/ohshitgit/README.md

 2. Each directory contains an `index.html` file which defines some 11ty "front matter" metadata for the language & site version - make sure that this file references the correct language code under the `locale` metadata item.
 The other metadata should not be updated.

-3. In the `/partials/` directory you will find 2-3 nunjucks (`.njk`) files for global site elements.
-Please translate the content of these files, but keep the markup intact.
-Remember not to translate the site name, thanks!
+3. In the `/partials/` directory you will find a few short nunjucks (`.njk`) files for global site elements.
+Please translate the content of these files, but keep the markup & any inline code intact.

-4. In the `/tips/` directory you will find 9 markdown  `.md` files that contain each git tip - the example commands, and some funny explanatory text.
+4. In the `/tips/` directory you will find markdown  `.md` files that contain each git tip - the example commands, and some funny explanatory text.

 5. Each `tip` file has metadata at the top - please leave the `tags` and `order` the same.
-Translate the tip's`title` which will be displayed to users (keep the format "Oh Shit, ..." or "Dangit, ..." to begin every title).
+Translate the tip's `title` which will be displayed to users (keep the format "Oh Shit, ..." or "Dangit, ..." to begin every title).
 Also translate the `id` which is used to generate an anchor tag to link directly to that tip.

 6. Then, translate the contents of each `tip` file.
 Make sure that you keep the markdown formatting in place so that the syntax highlighting on the client can correctly format the output.
 Code examples should use the same git commands, but you can translate the comments denoted by `#`.